On Dec. 29, 1894, Central Florida felt the first wallop in the one-two punch of cold that came to be called the Great Freeze of 1894-1895.

 The economic setback lasted for more than a decade, but the change in the citrus industry continued for a century.
 Few small growers had the capital to wait the seven years required for a new tree to bear fruit, so large growers came to dominate the citrus business.

 Citrus did come back, though.
 In the 1920s, thousands of acres of groves surrounded the city, and in the 1920s twelve great packing houses lined the railroad in downtown Orlando.
-More than half of Florida’s annual citrus crop passed through Orlando on its way to market, according the Summer 2016 edition of History Center’s Reflections magazine.
+More than half of Florida’s annual citrus crop passed through Orlando on its way to market, according to the Summer 2016 edition of History Center’s Reflections magazine.